-Farrell, who lives in Tupper Lake with her husband Kevin, daughter Ruby, and "Faust Pack" of dogs (a team of four dogs who run all over Tupper Lake with her and got their team name from the motel in town that Farrell and her family own - the Faust Motel) recently claimed a title she has been after for many years - 2015 Ironman Lake Placid Women's Overall Winner.
+Farrell, who lives in Tupper Lake with her husband Kevin, daughter Ruby, and “Faust Pack” of dogs (a team of four dogs who run all over Tupper Lake with her and got their team name from the motel in town that Farrell and her family used to own – the Faust Motel) claimed a title she has been after for many years – 2015 Ironman Lake Placid women’s overall winner.

 “I still feel like I can go much faster on that course,” said Farrell.
 “The whole second loop of the run was rough because my quads felt like cement blocks, but I remembered everyone feels crappy during a race this long and I just had to keep moving forward to make Ruby proud.”

 When asked what it felt like to break the tape at the finish line, she said, “It was a little unbelievable.
 I’m a little superstitious and don’t like to tell the whole world my secret goals, but I definitely told the world my goal was to win — and I was nervous I was shooting myself in the foot.
 Ruby kept saying, ‘It's okay if you don't win, mom.’
 But I knew she really wanted to see me win, so the first thing I wanted to see when I crossed the finish line was her.”